Tan-Ia/Python3-Guess-Game/readme.md

   - python==3.6.2

-  - with this you cn play a funny game gussing the number by given input with console
+  - with this you can play a funny game gussing the number by given input with console

 ### Tech